alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * zeroes throttle
 * gets the system’s body count from EDSM (requires Python scripts)
-* if you hvaen’t visited the systems, starts a discovery scan (see the discovery scan command)
+* if you haven’t visited the systems, starts a discovery scan (see the discovery scan command)

 #### Liftoff ####